There are a number of different ways to assess the most eco friendly, sustainable and ethical foods and food diet types.

 Perhaps the most eco friendly food is wild caught food from plant based food that grows naturally in the wild, or from populations of animals that are either over populated or have little pressure on their population numbers (or from a pest, invasive or other problem species).

-Food from a sustainably grown farm that uses mostly natural farming processes and materials (such as organic fertilizer and natural pest control), grows food with a lower eco footprint, might also be most eco friendly in some ways compared to some forms of more intensive farming
+Food from a farm that uses more sustainable farming practices (such as organic fertilizer and natural pest control), might also be most eco friendly in some ways compared to some forms of more intensive farming

-Some people for example might have the value system that all animal based foods are unethical, and stick strictly to a plant based diet.
+Some people for example might have the value system that all animal derived foods are unethical, and stick strictly to a plant based diet.

 What Does Sustainable, Eco Friendly & Ethical Mean? – Broad Definitions